A Refined Inertial DC Algorithm for DC Programming: Conclusion and perspective

 \section{Conclusion and perspective}

-In this paper, based on the inertial algorithm (InDCA) \cite{de2019inertial} for DC programming, we propose two refined versions: the refined exact one and the refined inexact one, each of which is equipped with larger inertial step-size for better acceleration compared with InDCA.
-Numerical simulations on image restoration problem show the benefit of larger step-size.
+In this paper, based on the inertial DC algorithm \cite{de2019inertial} for DC programming, we propose a refined version with larger inertial step-size, for which we prove the subsequential convergence and the sequential convergence by further assuming the KL property.
+Numerical simulations on checking copositivity of matrices and image denoising problem show the good performance of our proposed methods and the benefit of larger step-size.

-Note that SDCA could be improved by decaying the parameter $\gamma$ during iterations whose performance deserves more attention in the future.
-Moreover, the inertial-force procedure can be extended to partial DC programming \cite{partialDC} in which the objective function $f$ depends on two variables $x$ and $y$ where $f(x,.)$ and $f(.,y)$ are both DC functions.
+About the future works, the numerical test on \RInDCAine\ will be investigated.
+We may also introduce non-heavy-ball and non-Nesterov acceleration to DC programming.
+Furthermore, the inertial-force procedure will be extended to the partial DC programming \cite{partialDC} in which the objective function $f$ depends on two variables $\vx$ and $\vy$ where $f(\vx,.)$ and $f(.,\vy)$ are both DC functions.